-Many people believe that their computers and phones slow down over time because of things like viruses, malware, and sneaky hackers.
+Many people believe that their computers and phones slow down because of viruses, malware, and sneaky hackers.
 But most of the time nowadays, the only person slowing down your PC is you.

-Electronic devices naturally degrade and decline in performance over their lifetimes, largely due to the impact of heat on the components.
-This is pretty much unavoidable.
-The good news is, how hard you push your devices has a big impact on how quickly they degrade.
+Electronic devices naturally degrade and decline in performance over their lifetimes, primarily due to the impact of heat on the components.
+This slow breakdown is pretty much unavoidable.
+The good news is, that how hard you push your devices has a significant impact on how quickly they degrade.

 Running a million different apps in the background or keeping a browser window open with every tab you’ve ever used puts strain on the system.
 The physical components of the machine need to work harder to keep up with that demand.
-The stress of high demand makes it harder for your device to keep up in the short term, and causes it to age faster in the long term.
+The stress of high demand makes it harder for your device to keep up in the short term and causes it to age faster over time.

-Plus, a system that’s working that hard needs more power, so there goes your battery, too.
+Plus, a system doing heavy work uses more power, so your battery goes, too.

-You can lighten the load you’re putting on your devices and free them up to perform better for longer.
-All it takes is to tidy up a bit and run a tigher ship.
+You can lighten the load you’re putting on your devices and free them to perform better for longer.
+All it takes is to tidy up a bit and run a tighter ship.

-Store less of the stuff you don’t need.
-Run less of the stuff you aren’t using.
-Close things out when you’re done with them.
+Keep less of the stuff you don’t need.
+Run fewer things you aren’t using.
+Close things out when you no longer need them.
 You probably shut off the lights when you leave a room; this is no different.

 If you pare down to only what you are currently using and enjoying, your devices will run smoother, respond faster, and last longer.